🚨 Scam Guide · 2026

 Packaged 'Private Pintxos Tour' & Hotel-Concierge Upcharge — comic illustration

-The parallel economy that has emerged is the 'private pintxos tour' — a 2–3-hour walking tour with a guide who takes you to 4–6 bars, orders for you, and charges €80–€120 per person.
-The quality varies enormously: some small-operator tours run by genuine Donostia chefs deliver real value, but the bulk of concierge-pushed and aggregator-listed tours are staffed by underqualified guides reading from a script, steering you to venues that pay commission. r/basque '5 days in San Sebastian' (comments/p8slx0) documents the genuine-seeker experience: 'we organized some pintxos tours, and we know some' — legitimate tours exist but need to be vetted.
+San Sebastián's genuine food experience is walkable and self-guided — that's the entire point of pintxos culture, where you stand at the counter, order one pintxo and one glass of txakoli at a time, pay, move to the next bar, and discover the city's food scene over a slow evening.
+The parallel economy that's emerged around package travelers is the 'private pintxos tour' — a 2–3 hour walking tour with a guide who takes you to four to six bars, orders for you, and charges €80–€120 per person.
+Tour quality varies enormously, with some small-operator tours run by genuine Donostia chefs delivering real value, but the bulk of concierge-pushed and aggregator-listed tours are staffed by underqualified guides reading scripts, steering groups to venues that pay commission rather than the locals' bars.

 Red Flags